 - Get discounts and freebies with the Bergen Card!

-Did we miss any useful Bergen travel tips you’d like for your trip?
+Did I miss any useful Bergen travel tips you’d like for your trip?

-Let us know what you’re interested in knowing before you visit Bergen, Norway in the comments!
+Let me know what you’re interested in knowing before you visit Bergen, Norway in the comments!

 More Bergen Travel Guides